OpenOmics/cell-seek/docs/usage/run.md

 > **Reference genome.**
 > *type: string*
 >
 > This option defines the reference genome of the samples. cell-seek does comes bundled with prebuilt reference files for human and mouse samples, e.g. hg38 or mm10.
-Since there is no 2024 release VDJ reference, if hg2024 or mm2024 is selected the VDJ reference CR 7.1 release will be used.
+Since there is no 2024 release VDJ reference, if hg2024 or mm2024 is selected the VDJ reference CR 7.1 release will be used for human, and CR 7.0 release will be used for mouse.
 >
 > A custom reference genome can also be provided via a json file.
 Additional information for creating this json file can be found in [<code>cell-seek <b>genome</b></code>](../genome).
 >